bru/Socialcastr/README.markdown

 This is just the first draft of the wrapper.
 It can be improved in many, many ways.
 The API is not completely covered either: some of interesing stuff, like message and comments attachments have been left out.
+One current limitation is that the parser will refuse to consider elements that contain a dot, so I'm excluding those deliberately for the time being (see lib/socialcastr/sax/active_resource.rb#start_element).

 Feel free to help (see Contributing below)

 ## TODO